You want smart political talk without the meltdowns?

 That's neither here nor there.

-And that's what was so surprising that John Roberts, who wasn't even prompted, you know, waited on this and said, that's why we have an appellate system, et cetera, et cetera.
+And that's what was so surprising that John Roberts wasn't even prompted, you know, weighed in on this and said that's why we have an appellate system, et cetera, et cetera, when he should have really been defending, in my view, the precedents.

-Yeah, it was, but when you look at that, you know, order, um, it's four sentences long.
+But when you look at that, you know, order, it's four sentences long.

 And it was done in eight hours at midnight one night.

-And you know, if a person who's been a lawyer for you know 45 years can't figure out four sim simple sentences, then there's something truly wrong.
+And, you know, if a person who's been a lawyer for 45 years can't figure out four simple sentences, then there's something truly wrong.

 But this was a temporary hold on deportation.